AQ-Station/pet-pickup/README.md

 If all goes well, the template application will appear at http://localhost:3000.

 ## Contact Us
-This application was created by Chad Oshiro, Josh Paino, Kha Bui, Kiran Datwani, Maegan Chow, and Nhan Bui for HACC 2021 competition.
+This application was created by Chad Oshiro, Joshua Paino, Kha Bui, Kiran Datwani, Maegan Chow, and Nhan Bui for HACC 2021 competition.